Chrismarsh/CHM/docs/build.rst

 ++++++++++

 .. warning::
-   Using MLK with Trilinos is not supported as the final CHM link will conflict with the internal BLAS in GSL.
+   Using MKL with Trilinos is not supported as the final CHM link will conflict with the internal BLAS in GSL.

 OpenBLAS